 MAN I love oysters.

-This time it was all about exploring a new part of the Wild Atlantic Way, a road that wraps around the island and is the longest coastal drive in the world.
+This time it was all about exploring a new part of the Wild Atlantic Way, a road that wraps around the island and is the longest clearly defined coastal drive in the world.
 While it’s always been there, it’s only lately that it’s had this name and become popular, and the little towns along the way are still quaint and small, and some of the roads still small and winding.

 From Galway to Donegal, here’s the best of the Wild Atlantic Way (IMHO):